 A working knowledge of the Korea language is almost a prerequisite for working here and, aside form people who have secured a job prior to arriving in South Korea, it will be very difficult for expats to find suitable work without these language skills.

-Key facts every expat should know about living in South Korea
+Key facts every expat should know before moving to South Korea

 - When you apply for a residence visa or permit you will be required to submit applications for all dependents at the same time.
 If you have a partner or spouse who wishes to work whilst in Korea they will need to apply for employment authorization separately.